Cast & Crew

 To her television credits, she played a recurring role in a short-lived pilot called “3 lbs,” starring Stanley Tucci.
 She also played various characters on daytime serials, “One Life to Live,” “All My Children” and “Loving.”
 Her film credits include “Down to Earth” with Chris Rock, “Everyone Says I Love You” written and directed by Woody Allen, and “Angie” directed by Martha Coolidge.
-Currently, Linda's day job is as a Work Readiness Instructor in the Bronx, but for several years prior, she trained urban youth in leadership skills, acting and writing.
+Currently, Linda's day job is as a Career Specialist, but for several years, she trained urban youth in leadership skills, acting and writing.

 Linda also served as Director of Programs, Teacher, and Curriculum Development Specialist of the Education & Industry Partnership whose mission was to empower youth from at-risk communities to bridge the transition from school to the work world through exposure to life skills training and professional role models.
-Further, she taught acting for television, with an emphasis on commercials at John Robert Powers Acting School (Long Island) and continues to book private session clients at her own Next Stage Studio.
+Further, she taught acting for television, with an emphasis on commercials at and continues to book private session clients.

 Since graduating from Yale University in 1983, Geoffrey Owens has worked as an actor, director and teacher in theater, television and film.
-Mr. Owens recently appeared in productions of Race at the Goodman Theatre (Chicago), Opus at Two River Theatre, Timon of Athens at the New Jersey Shakespeare Festival and Julius Caesar (as ‘Casca’) at the Shakespeare Theater Company (Washington D.C.).
+Mr. Owens recently worked on a film called Hibiscus, the television shows, The Affair and The Leftovers.
+He played Prince Escalus in Romeo and Juliet on Broadway with Orlando Bloom.
+Other roles include, Opus at Two River Theatre, Timon of Athens at the New Jersey Shakespeare Festival and Julius Caesar (as ‘Casca’) at the Shakespeare Theater Company (Washington D.C.).
 He has done roles -- including Romeo, Richard the Third, Othello and Puck -- at numerous theaters (including the New York Shakespeare Festival, the Long Wharf Theater, the Hartford Stage Company and the Williamstown Theater Festival), with directors such as Joseph Papp, A.J.
 Antoon, James Lapine, Brian Kulick, Mark Lamos, Joe Dowling, Derek Anson Jones and Estelle Parsons.
 He also played ‘Tigellinus’ in Oscar Wilde’s Salome, with Al Pacino.